Kelty Sequoia 4 Person Camping Tent is a new tent this brand launched in 2018, a dome-cabin hybrid freestanding structure with a large vestibule.

 The Sequoia series is built in two sizes, so you also have a bigger 6-person Sequoia tent with the same basic features.

 Thank you for reading.
 If you need something different, please check my page with tents, you will find tens of detailed reviews.
-Check this Coleman Carlsbad 4 tent which has a screen room.
+Check this Coleman Carlsbad 4 tent which has a screen room, and also this 2018 version of the Marmot Halo 4 tent.
+If you need something for all seasons and for winter use, check this Snugpak The Cave 4 Person Tent.
 See also my list of cabin tents and the tents for car camping where this tent is included.
 In the case of questions or comments, please use the comment box below.
 Have a nice day.